rusthon/Rusthon/examples/hello_nim.md

 This static library is then linked to the final C++ exe below.

-The Nim program below is parsed by Rusthon, any functions that export to C using the pragma `{.cdecl, exportc.}` will wrappers generated for them so they can be called when linked to the final C++ exe.
+The Nim program below is parsed by Rusthon, any functions that export to C using the pragma `{.cdecl, exportc.}` will have wrappers generated for them so they can be called when linked to the final C++ exe.
 The wrapper functions are declared as `extern "C"`.